top of page

 The folks at Criterion and Sony Pictures salute the soft-spoken Ford – who never hid the gap between his front teeth – with the underrated western “3:10 to Yuma” from director Delmer Daves (“Broken Arrow,” “The Hanging Tree”).

-(1) “3:10 to Yuma” premiered in Denver August 7, 1957.
-(2-4) Wade and his gang uses rancher Dan Evans’ cattle to stop the Butterfield stagecoach.
+(1) “3:10 to Yuma” premiered in Denver, August 7, 1957.
+(2-4) Wade and his gang use rancher Dan Evans’ cattle to stop the Butterfield stagecoach.
 Mr. Butterfield (Robert Emhardt) just happens to be onboard.
-(5&6) From a distance Evans (Van Heflin) and his two sons witness the robbery and the murder of the driver.
+(5&6) From a distance, Evans (Van Heflin) and his two sons witness the robbery and the driver's murder.

 Based on Elmore Leonard’s (“Get Shorty,” “Out of Sight”) 44,500-word pulp fiction story published in Dime Western Magazine, spring 1953.
 “It’s one of the best Westerns of the decade, right up there with “High Noon,” Jones writes.

-Ford plays the charming gunman Ben Ware, and Van Heflin (“Shane”) is cast as the hardscrabble rancher Dan Evans, riding with his two sons in the drought-stricken Arizona Territory.
-They stumble upon a stagecoach robbery carried out with ruthless violence by Ware and his gang.
-Wade and his crew separate after a round of drinks in the nearby town of Bisbee, and Wade is captured after a stolen hour of lovemaking with barmaid Emmy (Felicia Farr).
+Ford plays the charming gunman Ben Wade, and Van Heflin (“Shane”) is cast as the hardscrabble rancher Dan Evans, riding with his two sons in the drought-stricken Arizona Territory.
+They stumble upon a stagecoach robbery carried out with ruthless violence by Wade and his gang.
+Wade and his crew separate after a round of drinks in the nearby town of Bisbee, and he’s captured after a stolen hour of lovemaking with barmaid Emmy (Felicia Farr).

 SIDENOTE: The famous Yuma Territorial Prison housed 3,069 prisoners (including 29 women) between 1876 and 1909; only 26 managed to escape into the Sonoran Desert.